 Trapped inside with rainy weather?
 Make it fun with a PJ day!
 Turn your lounge into a snuggle-zone with cushions, doonas and even a blanket fort, and bring out the board games.
 Or take a look at our party game ideas.
 Activities like the chocolate tasting game will be a big hit.
 Be sure to wear PJs all day – you might even like to join the kids in that.

 Make A Fairy Garden

 Introduce the kids to gardening by giving them their own gardening project to work on.
-You can keep this small scale by making a fairy garden in a pot – a few succulents, some colourful pebbles and fairy statues are all you need.
+You can keep this small scale by making a fairy garden in a pot – a few succulents, some colorful pebbles and fairy statues are all you need.
 Or give the kids their own plot in your garden to transform.
 Get them to draw what they’d like their fairy garden to look like, then take a trip to the local garden centre to pick out some plants.
 Show them how to plant them, then gather interesting rocks, branches or statues to decorate their fairy garden with.
 Make some fun signs and even consider a little fence to complete the garden.

 Go Rock Hunting

 Rock hunting – it’s a thing.
 Children paint up rocks, hide them in the local neighbourhood, then post on Facebook with their approximate location.
 Other kids then go hunting for the rocks and, when they find them, post a photo.
 They might then take the rocks, hide them elsewhere and post their new location.
 And so, the endless rock-hunt goes on.
 It’s an easy activity suitable for kids of all ages, and a great excuse for getting out and about.
 To find your local rock-hunting group, search on Facebook for ‘<your state> rocks’ (eg: VIC ROCKS for rock-drops in Victoria), or ‘rock drop <state>’.

 Visit A New Playground